 I knew I was in trouble as soon as I finished reading Eka Kurniawan’s “Beauty is a Wound”.

-Even though I think I do not fully like the book, when asked about it, I could not bring myself to say I did not like it.
+Even though I think I did not fully like the book, when asked about it, I could not bring myself to say so.

 The question that I was trying to answer was simple.
 It can be framed this way.

-“When I read a book, am I reading the book that the author intended, or, am I reading a different book, because as a reader, I am bringing other perspectives to the literary work?” which in other words could also mean “Did I read the same book that you did even if it was the same book?”
+“When I read a book, am I reading the book that the author intended, or, am I reading a different book, because as a reader, I bring my personal perspectives to the literary work?” which in other words could also mean “Did I read the same book that you – another reader- did, even if it was the same physical book?”

-To many readers, rightly, all this does not need factor into the reading experience.
-A fantasy novel can be just that; a flexing of one’s imagination and nothing beyond.
-Agatha Christie or Arthur Conan Doyle did just fine with their armchair mystery fabrications.
+To many readers, rightly so, all this does not need factor into the reading experience.
+A fantasy novel can be just that; a flexing of one’s imagination and nothing beyond an imaginative excursion.
+Agatha Christie and Arthur Conan Doyle did just fine with their armchair mystery fabrications.

-Some works, over time, gather enough readership, and a few of these might actually be quite seriously analyzed and influential.
-Such works I like just to understand how they have seeped into public consciousness.
+Some works, over time, gather enough readership, and a few of these might end up actually being quite seriously analyzed, leading to them influencing the world profoundly after their publication.
+Such works I like – just to understand how they have seeped into public consciousness.

 Contemporary fiction, unfortunately, exists in a world where I also co-exist.
-Normal humans are transformed into authors at the click of a publish button or at the whims and fancies of the publishing industry.
-I admit they don’t interest me mostly.
-If I understand an author’s life, lifestyle and life experiences, their works become easily accessible and as a result, I tend to read it critically.
-I am on par with the author’s motive and spar with their work in structure and sentiment.
+Normal humans are transformed into authors at the click of a publish button or at the whims and fancies of the publishing industry and the reckless consumption of reading fetishists.
+I admit they don’t mostly interest me.
+If I understand an author’s life, lifestyle, and life experiences, their works become easily accessible, and as a result, I tend to read it critically.
+I am on par with the author’s motive and setting and spar with their work in structure and sentiment.